History of Topps in Timeline

 January 2023: Topps Released Trading Cards for 24 Hours of Le Mans

-February 2023: Release of Trading Cards for 24 Hours of Le Mans
+February 2023: Release of 24 Hours of Le Mans Trading Cards

 2023: MLB Debut Patches on Rookie Jerseys

-At the start of the 2023 MLB season, Fanatics, Topps, and the MLB announced that all MLB rookies would wear "MLB Debut" patches on their jerseys, with the patch included in a one-of-one Rookie Debut Patch Autograph Card.
+At the start of the 2023 MLB season, Fanatics, Topps, and the MLB announced that all MLB rookies would wear "MLB Debut" patches on their jerseys, which are then included in a one-of-one Rookie Debut Patch Autograph Card inserted into Topps baseball card packs.

 The exclusive deal between Topps and MLB is currently scheduled to go through at least 2025.